-- 28. No objections to the principle of the development subject to acceptable landscaping and material details being secured by condition. - 29.
-"The site is visible from the access drive and given its location between the house and road will have an impact on the setting of the house.

-- 30. It is proposed to enhance the setting of the house by demolishing the old gym.
-This is a post war building of no historic or architectural merit which by virtue of its proximity to the main frontage has a very significant impact on the setting of the building. - 31.
-This will be replaced by a new access serving the new units thus the main house still serves as the main reception area. - 32.
-The majority of the trees to the north west of the house will be retained these form an important buffer to the new development and will ensure the main setting of the house in thus retained. - 33.
+- 31. Comments on the current application will be reported verbally but in respect of the previous application no objections were raised to the principle of the development subject to acceptable landscaping and material details being secured by condition. - 32.
+"The site is visible from the access drive and given its location between the house and road will have an impact on the setting of the house. - 33.
+It is proposed to enhance the setting of the house by demolishing the old gym.
+This is a post war building of no historic or architectural merit, which by virtue of its proximity to the main frontage has a very significant impact on the setting of the building. - 34.
+This will be replaced by a new access serving the new units thus the main house still serves as the main reception area. - 35.
+The majority of the trees to the north west of the house will be retained these form an important buffer to the new development and will ensure the main setting of the house is thus retained. - 36.
 The new units will be secure areas and all three wings will interlink.
-Two of the units are proposed to have external exercise yards these need to have high fencing to enclose them and there cannot be trees in close proximity to avoid them facilitating escape. - 34.
-The design of the units has to meet National Car Standards and NHS Estates Building Note 35 thus the size and form is restricted to some extent by the requirements of this. - 35.
-Design The pre-application discussions have resulted in the scale and form of the buildings being revised rather than two storey the buildings are now single storey a scale far more in keeping with the locality.
-Mounding is proposed to reduce the impact to the driveway. - 36.
-Whilst the proposals represent a large development the scale of the scheme will still be subservient to the 'two storey with rooms in the roof' scale of the main house. - 37.
-The design is modern and thus will contrast with the form of the main house. - 38.
+Two of the units are proposed to have external exercise yards these need to have high fencing to enclose them and there cannot be trees in close proximity to avoid them facilitating escape. - 37.
+The design of the units has to meet National Car Standards and NHS Estates Building Note 35 thus the size and form is restricted to some extent by the requirements of this. - 38.
+Design The pre-application discussions have resulted in the scale and form of the buildings being revised - rather than two storey the buildings are now single storey - a scale far more in keeping with the locality.
+Mounding is proposed to reduce the impact to the driveway. - 39.
+Whilst the proposals represent a large development the scale of the scheme will still be subservient to the 'two storey with rooms in the roof' scale of the main house. - 40.
+The design is modern and thus will contrast with the form of the main house. - 41.
 The admin house is red brick with a slate roof with lighter brick details.
 It has large dormers and deep eaves.
-The chimneys form a major feature on the skyline. - 39.
-The proposal is not considered to diminish the status of the house the different architecture and height of the buildings will maintain the hierarchy with the main house at the top of the scale". - 40.
-Further comments concern the importance of securing appropriate materials by condition notwithstanding the materials specified in the design statement. - 41.
-"The proposal will impact on a TPO tree and therefore the Trees and Landscape Officer should be consulted.
-Their views on the need to reinforce or replace any of the existing trees will be material to the preservation of the setting to the house".
+The chimneys form a major feature on the skyline. - 42.
+The proposal is not considered to diminish the status of the house the different architecture and height of the buildings will maintain the hierarchy with the main house at the top of the scale". - 43.
+Further comments concern the importance of securing appropriate materials by condition notwithstanding the materials specified in the design statement. - 44.
+The proposal will impact on a TPO tree and therefore the Trees and Landscape Officer should be consulted.
+Their views on the need to reinforce or replace any of the existing trees will be material to the preservation of the setting to the house.